Golf Tutorials

 Making a hole-in-one comes with one of the most famous and widely respected traditions in golf: the golfer who made the ace is expected to buy a round of drinks for their playing partners, and often for everyone who happens to be in the clubhouse bar or lounge at the time.

 Wait, shouldn't they be a celebrated hero?
-Shouldn't someone a bu them a drink instead?
+Shouldn't someone buy them a drink instead?

 This tradition might seem backward at first, but it comes from a beautiful place.
 A hole-in-one is seen as such a profoundly lucky and joyous event that the proper etiquette is to "share the luck" with your fellow golfers.
 It's an act of generosity and community.
 It’s a way of saying, "I've just experienced one of the greatest moments in golf, and I want to share this feeling with all of you."

-Don’t worry about breaking the bank a.
-Nobody will eexpec you to buy a top-shelf bottle for the entire clubhouse.
+Don’t worry about breaking the bank.
+Nobody will expect you to buy a top-shelf bottle for the entire clubhouse.
 Usually, one round of beer or house drinks for those immediately present is more than enough to honor the tradition.
 It's the gesture that counts - a small price to pay for a lifetime of bragging rights.

 How to Increase Your Chances of Making a Hole-in-One